valhuber/python-rules/README.md

 ##### State Transition Logic (old values)
-Logic often depends on the old and new state of a row.
+Logic often depends on the old vs. new state of a row.
 For example, here is the function used to compute `Product.UnitsInStock`:
 ```python
 def units_shipped(row: Product, old_row: Product, logic_row: LogicRow):